deekondarajesh/password_checker/README.md

 # Password Checker

-A simple Python tool that checks the strength of a password.
+A Python tool that checks the strength of a password.

 # Features
 - Detects weak, medium, and strong passwords